Affilate Faculty, School of Public Affairs, ASU

 Post-Doctoral Fellow, McGill University, 1993-95

 Based on a successful proposal to Cambridge University Press, I am a co-editor (with Norm Yoffee) of a new book series, New Directions in Sustainability and Society.
 We intend to use the excellent facilities at the Amerind Foundation to bring together leading thinkers and practitioners to address fundamental sustainability issues.
-Each seminar is intended to lead to a monograph published in the series by CUP.
+Each seminar is intended to lead to a monograph published in the series by Cambridge University Press.